8000 GitHub - jgkym/cli-llm: A boilerplate project designed to enhance LLM usability directly within your CLI.

 • Commit Messages (commit)

-• Mode Persistence: Stay in a specific interaction mode (like 'writing' or 'commit') for multiple messages until you explicitly switch.
+• Mode Persistence: Stay in a specific interaction mode for multiple messages until you explicitly switch.

 • DSPy Powered: Leverages the DSPy framework for robust LLM interaction, allowing structured programming over simple prompting.